 Not surprisingly, these bees have adapted over thousands of years to survive in local conditions and habitats.
 Also not surprising, is that we humans have been steadily changing these conditions and destroying habitat.
 But all is not lost.

-As permaculture designers, we are interested in building biodiverse systems that integrate multiple functions such as habitat for wildlife and food production.
+As permaculture designers and gardeners, we are interested in building biodiverse systems that integrate multiple functions such as habitat for wildlife and food production.